 - What happens to non-CO2 factors that influencing the climate.

-- Whether Earth-system feedbacks like melting permafrost are taken into account.
+- Whether Earth-system feedbacks like thawing permafrost are taken into account.

 Finally, the emission scenarios considered in the new SR15 also tend to emit far more than the budget would allow, but make up for it with the large-scale use of negative emissions in the future.
 The large carbon budget uncertainty and reliance on negative emissions – basically, sucking CO2 from the atmosphere and permanently storing it – suggest that the idea of a carbon budget may be of limited use for strict mitigation targets such as 1.5C.